schulze-paul/Ray-Tracer/README.md

 Ray tracing is well suited for parallelization.
 I used the multiprocessing library to distribute the number of rays per pixel among the available cpu cores.
 The speedup is significant with each additional process until 9 cores where a platau of about 3.5x is hit.

 ### Bounding Volume Hierarchy
+I used axis-aligned rectangular bounding boxes in my implementation.
+The hierarchy tree is constructed at initialization.

 ### Planned: Scattering PDF